invpe/Attracthor/Viewer/README.md

 If Wi-Fi or Bluetooth are enabled, this function returns true random numbers.
 In other situations, if true random numbers are required then consult the ESP-IDF Programming Guide “Random Number Generation” section for necessary prerequisites.

 This function automatically busy-waits to ensure enough external entropy has been introduced into the hardware RNG state, before returning a new random number.
 This delay is very short (always less than 100 CPU cycles).

+Outcomes: _Perfect randomness_ - by the looks of the visualization - no patterns, random distribution of points in the space.

 * esp32 no-wifi